Project Guidelines and Suggestions

 also a good idea to collect approximately 1 cup

 of soil from each horizon to use for subsequent

 8. Make standard site observations.
 These should

-include: location (use legal description where
+include: location (use GPS coordinates if

 possible), elevation, landscape position, %

 a complete description and photograph(s)

 of the study site(s); a location map is

 strongly recommended, and the reader should be able to find the site from the information provided